How We Got Started

 All people have the right to food security, which means having reliable access to nutritious food.
 We seek approaches to addressing food insecurity that go beyond the immediate task of feeding people who are hungry to working toward developing sustainable, systemic solutions to end hunger.

-Our pursuits will include systems change strategies that empower and educate people, build on assets within families and communities, challenge mindsets and structural barriers, and offer alternatives to business as usual.
+Our pursuits will include systems change strategies that empower and educate people, build on strengths within families and communities, challenge mindsets and structural barriers to social equity with an emphasis on ending poverty and systemic racism, by offering alternatives to business as usual.

 We will prioritize approaches and solutions that can be implemented and sustained over the long term and where possible, we will pursue solutions that coordinate with and support our local food economy and enhance the interconnectivity of our larger local food system.